 - Counterfeit electronics: Look for CSA or UL certification marks that indicate the product was tested and met the product safety standards.

 - Electrical outlets: Don’t overload your electrical outlets with too many lights or decorations.

 - Electrical cords: Never bundle electric cords together or run under rugs or carpet.

 - Christmas trees: Needles on fresh trees should be green and hard to pull back from the branches.
 Regularly give the tree plenty of water.

 - Dirty chimney: Most chimney fires are caused by the buildup of creosote, a highly combustible byproduct of burning wood.
 Have it inspected and cleaned annually.

 - Dirty fireplace: Put embers in a metal container and set them outside to cool for 24 hours before disposal.

 Wishing you a safe and Merry Christmas from the Robinette Legal Group, PLLC, West Virginia Injury Lawyers.
-Free books for WV accident victims — Call us today: 304-216-6695 or 304-594-1800 for your free copy of Righting the Wrong: WV Serious Injury Guide; Collision Care: WV Auto Injury Guide; or Beside Still Waters: WV Fatal Injury Guide for Families.
+Free books for WV accident victims — Call us today: 304-594-1800 for your free copy of Righting the Wrong: WV Serious Injury Guide; Collision Care: WV Auto Injury Guide; or Beside Still Waters: WV Fatal Injury Guide for Families.
 We are glad to answer your questions.